 You'll need a support system as a first-time dog owner.
 For example, if you're regularly away from home for hours on end, you may consider doggy daycare—or at least a dog walker.
 When you travel and your pup can't go with you, you'll need a boarding solution or a pet sitter.
 McAuliffe also emphasizes having a plan for the unthinkable.
 "If there's a sudden life change, do you have support that can also support your pet?" he asks.
 "If you break your leg, who will walk the dog?"

 13. Be Ready for Setbacks

 Let's face it: Life happens.
 "At some point he will have an accident inside, or chew up your shoes or headphones, or get in the trash—it is all part of having a pet," Miller says.
 "It's a learning curve," McAuliffe says, for both of you.
 He recommends The Association of Professional Dog Trainers for behavior support.
 Also, many shelters have free helplines and some vets are very well-versed in behavior should you have questions.

 "People go on the internet and there's lots of checklists for puppies that say [your dog needs to] 'meet 25 new people every day' and they are scary and unrealistic!"
 McAuliffe says.
 He advises to just do the best you can.
-If you are stressed, your dog will know it.
-So take a deep breath and know that if you give your dog love and care he will return it ten-fold.
+If you're stressed, your dog will know it.
+So take a deep breath and know that if you give your dog love and care, he'll return it tenfold.